GTD AND CONTENT PLANNER – FILOFAX

 I really love that I don’t need to baby this planner.
 I just throw it in my bag, and it just keeps aging beautifully.

-I don’t have anything in the zipper pouch at the moment…it is kind of small.
+The zipper pocket is kind of small, so I don’t keep anything in it.
 But in the pockets I have some sticky notes from Daiso and some adorable paperclips from Pigtails and Pockets, on Etsy.

 This handsome mustache bear is from Art Prints Factory on Etsy.
 Her illustrations are perfect to turn into dashboards, and to hang on your wall.